 - Cervical radiculopathy.
 When a cervical nerve root in the neck becomes inflamed or compressed, such as from a bone spur or herniated disc, neurologic deficits of tingling, numbness, and/or weakness may be felt in the shoulder, arm, hand, and/or fingers.
 Cervical radiculopathy may sometimes be accompanied by shock-like pain.
 It is possible for the primary symptoms to be pain and numbness in the hand.

 - Carpal tunnel syndrome.
-This condition involves the median nerve becoming irritated or compressed in the carpal tunnel, which is a bundle of ligaments running through the wrist and into the hand.
+This condition involves the median nerve becoming irritated or compressed in the carpal tunnel, which is a bundle of tendons and ligaments running through the wrist and into the hand.
 Carpal tunnel syndrome can feel similar to cervical radiculopathy because both may cause symptoms in the hand and wrist.
 However, cervical radiculopathy is more likely to be accompanied by other symptoms higher up the arm, such as additional pain, tingling, numbness, and/or weakness.

 - Rheumatoid arthritis.
 This autoimmune disease can cause pain, tingling, and/or numbness in the hands, but it is usually felt symmetrically.
 So if a certain joint in the left hand is affected, then that same joint in the right hand is also probably affected.
 Cervical radiculopathy, however, is typically only felt on one side of the body.